 Freddie Mac may win an additional $3.4 billion in mortgage buybacks from banks under increased scrutiny of defaulted loans originated during the housing bubble, according to a U.S. auditor’s report.

-“Initial results already show substantial recoveries are being achieved,” the Federal Housing Finance Agency inspector general’s office said today in the report, which cited the taxpayer-owned mortgage financier (FMCC)’s move this year to expand reviews of loans issued from 2005 to 2007.
+“Initial results already show substantial recoveries are being achieved,” the Federal Housing Finance Agency inspector general’s office said today in the report, which cited the taxpayer-owned mortgage financier (FMCC:US)’s move this year to expand reviews of loans issued from 2005 to 2007.

 Freddie Mac could save $800 million to $1.2 billion for reviews completed this year alone, according to the report.
 That money will benefit U.S. taxpayers, who have spent $190 billion to aid Freddie Mac and larger rival Fannie Mae since they were taken into federal conservatorship in 2008.